azreasoners/llm-al/README.md

    docker start instance1 \
    && docker attach instance1
    ```
+**Note**: If running Docker with WSL, make sure [Docker Desktop](https://www.docker.com/products/docker-desktop/) is installed, and under Settings > Resources > WSL integration, the distro you wish to use Docker on is enabled.
+More details are found [here](https://docs.docker.com/desktop/features/wsl/).
+Otherwise the `docker build` will not work properly.
 <!--- To run the code, skip to the [Running LLM-AL](#running-llm-al) section. -->

 ### Option 2: Manual Installation